kmonsoor/blog.kmonsoor.com/content/articles/tech/seven-deadly-sins-in-python-code.md

 > * Simple is better than complex.
 > * Flat is better than nested.
 > * Readability counts.
-> * If the implementation is hard to explain, it's a bad idea
+> * If the implementation is hard to explain, it's a bad idea.

-Though the below is a perfectly valid class, it is a perfect example case of b**\*sh*t classes:
+Though the below is a perfectly valid class, it is a perfect example case of b***sh*t classes:

 ```python
 class Greeting(object):